Spiralka/WeatherApp/README.md

 # WeatherApp
- WeatherApp is my first finished project.
+ WeatherApp will be my first finished project.
 I have done many app's, but none have been completely done.
 It is time to fix it.

- ### progress: 7%
+ ### Progress: 7%